 Investment banking is a highly competitive career field.
 To secure an education in this field, you must be extremely dedicated and work hard.

-Once you decide which program to attend, make sure to start planning your educational journey early by registering for classes as soon as possible!
+Once you decide which program to attend, start planning your educational journey by registering for classes as soon as possible!
 Before beginning your training, you will need at least two years of full-time study (or equivalent).

 Tips for success after completing your education in investment banking